Emin (singer): Music career

 In 2010, Agalarov relocated to London to collaborate with producer Brian Rawling.
 Their partnership resulted in the album Wonder, which became a BBC Radio 2 Album of the Week.
 Agalarov’s follow-up, After the Thunder, produced two BBC Radio 2 Singles of the Week and received significant airplay on UK radio.

 His most outstanding achievement happened one year later when he performed at the 2013 Miss Universe Contest.
 A TV audience of over one billion watched.

 It was during Miss Universe rehearsals that Agalarov persuaded Donald Trump to make an Apprentice-style cameo appearance in the video for Agalarov’s single, “In Another Life.”

 In 2014, Agalarov won a World Music Award following his performance earlier in the evening.
 Held in Monaco that year, fellow guest performers included Miley Cyrus, Flo Rida, and Mariah Carey.

 Then, a few months later, Sony ATV signed Agalarov to a publishing contract, followed by his signing a record deal with Warner Music.

 In 2015, Agalarov collaborated with multi-Grammy award-winning music legend Nile Rodgers on the hit single "Boomerang."
 The remix of "Boomerang" reached 9th on Billboard's dance charts.
 Later that year, he supported Take That on part of their European tour.

 Early in 2023, Agalarov recorded the album, Now or Never, with 16-time Grammy winner David Foster.
-Released in February 2024, the album features music made by Elvis Presley and includes duets with Katharine McPhee, Nicole Scherzinger, and the Engelbert Humperdinck.
+Released in February 2024, the album features music made by his biggest influence, Elvis Presley and includes duets with Katharine McPhee, Nicole Scherzinger, and Engelbert Humperdinck.

+Interference in the U.S. elections

+In 2017, U.S. media reported that in June 2016, with Emin acting as an intermediary, the son of the U.S. president, Donald Trump Jr., met with Natalia Veselnitskaya, a Russian lawyer, expecting her to provide compromising material on Hillary Clinton.
+Trump Jr. later stated that Veselnitskaya did not have any meaningful information.
+In addition, media outlets reported that earlier, Prosecutor General Yuri Chaika and businessman Aras Agalarov, Emin’s father, had discussed at one of their meetings the possibility of transferring compromising material on Clinton.
+This meeting is one of the episodes examined in Robert Mueller’s investigation into Russian interference in the U.S. presidential election.